coderolls/coderolls-blog/_posts/java-basic/2021-12-06-for-each-loop.md

 	public static void main(String[] args) {

-		// create an array of marks
+		//Create an array of marks
 		int[] numbers = { 88, 95, 65, 76, 78, 45, 95, 96, 56};

 		// traversing the array using for-each loop